-For the best results a pump-mounted Rheos Boiler should be located within 15 feet (4.6m) of the supply and return headers.
+For the best results the Rheos+ Boiler should be located within 15 feet (4.6m) of the supply and return headers.
 The pump is sized for 30 feet (9.1m) of piping, in most cases, enough for primary-secondary piping systems.